AVSimulation/SCANeR-Samples-Pack/README.md

 _Now you have your own copy of the projects in the Samples Pack._ 👍

+Check out the [SCANeR Quick Starts](https://avsimulation.github.io/SCANeR-Quick-Starts/) for a guide of each sample.

 ### 1.2.
 Set LOCAL_STUDIO_PATH

 > The Samples Pack goes in folder `%LOCAL_STUDIO_PATH%/SCANeR-Samples-Pack-2022/`.